Nathanos56/CS260-Startup/README.md

 - Links: all of the pages have links to each other.
 The admin page will be locked behind the sign-in page but anyone can access it for now.
 - Text: There is a description on the main page.
 - Images: there are placeholder images on the main and admin pages.
 - Login: there is a login page for the admin.
+The admin page says hi to the user.
 - DB: the recent images on the main page will be pulled from the database.
 - Websocket: the main page is notified if their image is accepted.
 - API: The Google Drive API will be called when an image is accepted on the admin page.